indiepopart/spring-api-fga/README.md

 ## Run the Spring Boot API resource server

-Create a file `application.yml` at the project root with the following content:
+Create a file `application.yml` at the root of the `final` project with the following content:

 ```yaml
 okta: